NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. How do I know my water softener is working?

-A water softener should prevent deposits from building up on faucets and in sinks and toilets.
-It should also take less soap and shampoo to create suds when bathing.
-For a more scientific approach to determining how effective a water softener is, use a simple water hardness test kit.
+A water softener should prevent deposits from building up on faucets, sinks, and toilets.
+You should also notice it takes less soap and shampoo to create suds.
+For a more quantifiable indicator, measure water hardness with a water test kit before vs. after installation.

 Q. How do I clean my salt-free water softener?